Six rising high school seniors named finalists for USA Basketball U19 World Cup team

 The remaining 10 players include incoming college freshmen and players who will be sophomores in college, assuming they make the age cutoff.

 Hamidou Diallo (Kentucky), Carsen Edwards (Purdue), Kevin Huerter (Maryland), Kevin Knox (Kentucky), Brandon McCoy (UNLV), Chuma Okeke (Auburn), Josh Okogie (Georgia Tech), Payton Pritchard (Oregon), Mitchell Robinson (Western Kentucky), Quinton Rose (Temple), P.J.
-Washington (Kentucky) and Austin Wiley (Auburn)
+Washington (Kentucky) and Austin Wiley (Auburn).

+“I think we’ve got a good group of finalists,” coach John Calipari said in a news release.
+“We’re pretty long and athletic.
+It looks like we’re going to be somewhat positionless and we’re going to have some 6-8 guys that can play point guard, bring it up and make plays.

+“We’re young, there is a group of six rising (high school) seniors that now, in this setting, it’s a little different.
+Now you’ve got some cagey veterans that have gone through a college season and played, some of them started for their teams or were significant players, and you’re a high school rising senior playing against that kid, now you see where you are as a player.”